AUSrKrip/AUSr_Bot-Commands/README.md

 Command                          | Description
 ---------------------------------|-----------------------------------------------------
 `@AUSr_Bot`                      | @ the bot with your questions.
 `!shoutout @Username`            | Check out @username at https://twitch.tv/username — they were last playing game name.
 Give them a follow!
+Automatic shoutout for raids.
 `!uptime`                        | Shows the how long the stream has been live.
 `!8ball`                         | Magic 8-Ball response.
 `!points`                        | Shows how many points you have across all channels using AUSr_Bot.
 1 point per message sent.